 Clothing is often influenced by the current fashion trends.
 Appearance/personal hygiene also has everything to do with the role of setting a good example which staff members have.
 Besides behaviour, clothing also contributes to the representative appearance of the staff members.
 Clothing also definitely influences the status of a teacher.
-Examples of inappropriate clothing: beachwear, sports shorts, too deep cleavage, too short trousers, too short sweaters and skirts, clothing with sexist or discriminating texts, vest tops for men, unkempt clothing and slippers/flip-flops.
+Examples of inappropriate clothing: beachwear, sports shorts, too deep cleavage, too short trousers, too short sweaters and skirts, clothing with sexist or discriminating texts, unkempt clothing.

 Appearance/personal hygiene can be a charged subject.
 If their appearance/ personal hygiene is inappropriate, then other staff members should personally point this out.
-When necessary the Director will also talk to staff members if they do not pay enough attention to their appearance/personal hygiene.
+When necessary, management will also talk to staff members if they do not pay enough attention to their appearance/personal hygiene.